 A non-AP STA that is operating in a noninfrastructure BSS may send a Channel Usage Request frame with a Channel Usage element that carries a Usage Mode field with a value equal to <TBD> to a peer STA to indicate that it prefers to switch the operating channel of the noninfrastructure BSS to another channel.
 A non-AP STA may indicate the preferred operating channels by including one or more Operating class and Channel fields in the Channel Entry field of the Channel Usage element carried in the corresponding Channel Usage Request frame.

-Upon receiving a Channel Usage Request frame with a Channel Usage element that carries a Usage Mode field with a value equal to <TBD>, a STA that is operating in a noninfrastructure BSS should consider switching the operating channel of the noninfrastructure BSS to a new channel that is one of the preferred channels indicated in the received Channel Entry field of the Channel Usage element, if present.
-The STA shall transmit a Channel Usage Response frame in response to the reception of a Channel Usage Request frame with the Usage Mode field equal to <TBD> by including a Channel Usage element with the Usage mode field set to <TBD>.
+Upon receiving a Channel Usage Request frame with a Channel Usage element that carries a Usage Mode field with a value equal to <TBD>, a STA that supports the noninfrastructure BSS channel switch request and is operating in a noninfrastructure BSS should consider switching the operating channel of the noninfrastructure BSS to a new channel that is one of the preferred channels indicated in the received Channel Entry field of the Channel Usage element, if present.
+The STA shall transmit a Channel Usage Response frame in response to the reception of a Channel Usage Request frame with the Usage Mode field equal to <TBD> that includes a Channel Usage element with the Usage Mode field set to <TBD>.
 If the channel switch request is accepted, the STA shall include the target operating class and channel in the Channel Entry field of the the Channel Usage element in the Channel Usage Response frame.
-Otherwise, no Channel Entry field is included.
-To switch the operating channel, the STA shall use the channel switch procedures defined in 11.8.8 or 11.9.
+Otherwise, no Channel Entry field shall be included.

 When the Channel Usage element is carried in a Probe Request or Probe Response frame, the Usage Mode field shall not be set to <TBD>.